Back to Library

 This experiment provides a visual representation of the periodic table's organization, highlighting the following key concepts:

-• Atomic Number: The arrangement of elements by atomic number shows the increasing number of protons in the nucleus.
+• Atomic Number: The fundamental organizing principle of the periodic table; the atomic number represents the number of protons in an atom's nucleus.

 Share on: